dscain/spark-vllm-docker/README.md

 - If both ConnectX **physical** ports are utilized, and both have IP addresses, it will use whatever interface it finds first.
 Use `--eth-if` to override.
 - It will ignore IPs associated with the 2nd "clone" of the physical interface.
 For instance, the outermost port on Spark has two logical Ethernet interfaces: `enp1s0f1np1` and `enP2p1s0f1np1`.
 Only `enp1s0f1np1` will be used.
 To override, use `--eth-if` parameter.
 - It assumes that the same physical interfaces are named the same on all nodes (IOW, enp1s0f1np1 refers to the same physical port on all nodes).
 If it's not the case, you will have to launch cluster nodes manually or modify the script.
 - It will mount only `~/.cache/huggingface` to the container by default.
-If you want to mount other caches, you'll have to pass set `VLLMSPARK_EXTRA_DOCKER_ARGS` environment variable, e.g.: `VLLM_SPARK_EXTRA_DOCKER_ARGS="-v $HOME/.cache/vllm:/root/.cache/vllm" ./launch-cluster.sh ...`.
+If you want to mount other caches, you'll have to pass set `VLLM_SPARK_EXTRA_DOCKER_ARGS` environment variable, e.g.: `VLLM_SPARK_EXTRA_DOCKER_ARGS="-v $HOME/.cache/vllm:/root/.cache/vllm" ./launch-cluster.sh ...`.
 Please note that you must use `$HOME` instead of `~` here as the latter won't be expanded if passed through the variable to docker arguments.

 **Start in daemon mode (background):**